pingcap/community/proposals.md

 A communication seminar will be organized to discuss the details after a proposal is reviewed.
 Community members are welcomed to attend.

 ### Seminar Schedule
-The schedule contains all ongoing proposals, please find the information below and join the seminar if you are interested.
+The schedule contains all ongoing proposals, and please find the information below and join the seminar if you are interested.

 | Time | Proposal | Author | Issue | Seminar Link |
 |------|--------|--------|---------|----------|